-Among GCU’s five critical competencies: effective communication, critical thinking, Christian worldview, leadership and global awareness, perspectives, and ethics.
-Additionally, this emphasis in substance use disorders covers six domains:
+The substance abuse courses are designed to emphasize GCU’s five critical competencies: effective communication, innovative thinking, Christian worldview, transformative leadership and global contribution.
+Additionally, this emphasis in substance use disorders covers these core domains:

 - Concepts of behavioral health